root-project/root/documentation/primer/ROOT_as_calculator.md

 which you started ROOT.
 Inspect this file now with your favourite editor, or use the command `less ExampleData.txt` to inspect the file, you will see that the format is very simple and easy to understand.
-Lines beginning with `|` are ignored, very convenient to add some comments about the type of data.
+Lines beginning with `#` are ignored.
+It is very convenient to add some comments about the type of data.
 The data itself consist of lines with four real numbers each, representing the x- and y- coordinates and their errors of each data point.